adrido/minetest-mapper-cpp/doc/manual.rst

 ........................
 	Specify the color for empty mapblocks.
 See `Color Syntax`_ below.

-	An empty mapblock exists in the database, and contains only air or *ignore* nodes.
+	An empty mapblock exists in the database, but contains only *air* or *ignore* nodes.
 It is normally not visible, even if no other mapblocks exist above or below it.
 This color makes such blocks visible if no nodes other than air or ignore are above or below it.